This post may contain affiliate links. For more information, read my disclosure policy.

-My favorite cheesecake mash-up?
-Ever since I went to Miami, I’ve been crushing on Key Lime.
+Ever since I went to Miami a few years ago, I’ve been crushing on Key Lime.
 Now?
 Now I’m crushing on Key Lime Cheesecake.

 This cheesecake recipe is one of my favorite ones.
 It’s creamy and smooth and perfectly dense, just like a cheesecake should be.